jkbest2/posdefecology.com/content/project/humpbacksir/index.md

 This project is a collaboration between Alex Zerbini, [Grant Adams](https://grantdadams.wordpress.com/), and myself.

 We are working to update [Zerbini et al. (2006)](https://s3.amazonaws.com/academia.edu.documents/30238317/sc-58-sh2.pdf?AWSAccessKeyId=AKIAIWOWYYGZ2Y53UL3A&Expires=1539844419&Signature=JqXts%2B8oLrLq0yhrNTRlihRHLZ4%3D&response-content-disposition=inline%3B%20filename%3DA_Bayesian_assessment_of_the_conservatio.pdf).
 Additional data are being incorporated to make a more accurate assessment of the population.
 The software used to fit the model has been almost completely rewritten in order to increase both efficiency and flexibility.

-This work was done with support from the Pew Charitable Trusts.